 They have happy hour seven days a week, late night bites at 2am, and brunch on the weekend.

 La Contenta Oeste is located at 78 West 11th Street in Manhattan.
+Their sister restaurant La Contenta is located at 102 Norfolk Street in Manhattan.

 Milk & Cookies Bakery